 Social Security Numbers & Taxes

-To avoid delays in obtaining a Social Security number, please remind the participant to contact InterExchange Career Training USA immediately upon arrival in the U.S. to activate his or her SEVIS record—the participant will not be able to get a Social Security number without an active SEVIS record.
-We recommend waiting 5-10 days after SEVIS activation before applying for a Social Security Number, as it sometimes takes a few days for SEVIS information to be updated in the Social Security Administration’s database.
-To facilitate the application process, we recommend assisting the participant with locating a Social Security Administration Office near your office.
+Visit a local Social Security Office to apply in person: To facilitate the application process, we recommend assisting participants with locating a Social Security Administration Office near your office.
 Most Social Security offices are only open Monday through Friday from 9:00 am - 4:30 pm and are busiest between the hours of 11:00 a.m. - 2:00 p.m.

-- His or her passport, including the J-1 Visa
+- Passport, including the J-1 Visa

-- The DS-2019 Form
+- DS-2019 Form

-- The I-94 Arrival/Departure Record
+- Printout of I-94 Arrival/Departure Record

 - For the question regarding CITIZENSHIP, check the box labeled “Legal Alien Allowed To Work”

 - The questions regarding mother and father’s Social Security Numbers can be left blank